Updated February 2, 2023

-1. You’ll learn what steps you can take to fix your book and improve its sales.
+1. You will learn what steps you can take to fix your book and improve its sales.

-2. You’ll learn how to start to define what success means for you and your book.
+2. You will learn how to define success for you and your book.

-3. You’ll learn how and why introspective thinking about your book is essential to its success.
+3. You will learn how and why introspective thinking about your book is essential to its success.

-Why isn’t my non-fiction book selling more copies?
+Why is my non-fiction book not selling more copies?
 Why is my book a failure?
-Why don’t I feel successful as a self-publisher?
-These common questions can sometimes be difficult to answer very quickly.
-And the answer isn’t always as simple as it might seem at first glance.
+Why do I feel unsuccessful as a self-publisher?
+These common questions can sometimes be challenging to answer.
+And the answer is not always as simple as it might seem at first glance.
 But there is hope for you and your book to achieve success.

-If your book isn’t selling any copies, or selling very few in comparison to other books in its sales category, there are several powerful and practical changes you can make to help improve your sales.
-But, they all involve some serious introspective thinking about your book, and will involve some hard work on your part.
+If your book is barely making any sales compared to other books in its sales category, you can make several powerful and practical changes to help improve your sales.
+But they all involve some introspective thinking about your book and will involve some hard work.

 The Fix Is Within Reach